avnet-iotconnect/meta-iotconnect-docs/QuickStart/RZBoardV2L.md

 7. Press and hold the power button for a couple seconds until the LED turns on.
 The script will begin flashing your bootloader.

 > [!NOTE]
-> This process will take a few minutes and may appear to be "stuck" at times, but be patient.
+> This process will take about 5 minutes and may appear to be "stuck" at times.
+Be patient.

-8. Once the bootloader is complete, remove power from the board
+8. Once the bootloader is complete, remove the USB-C power from the board
 9. Set the DIP switches to boot from the SD Card:
 1 = OFF
 2 = ON